-- ▶ The circulating pump must always be turned on when the hot-water heater is in operation. - ▶ We recommend bleeding the heating system after the initial heater operation to checking the glycol content.
-Observe the specifications in chapter 13. - ▶ When the heater is turned on, it starts with the last settings used. - ► For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 13. - ▶ For further information about the use of the boiler see section "Boiler".
+- > The circulating pump must always be turned on when the hot-water heater is in operation. - > We recommend bleeding the heating system after the initial heater operation to checking the glycol content.
+Observe the specifications in chapter 13. - ▶ For further information, see the separate manufacturer's instruction manual and observe the maintenance instructions found in chapter 13. - ▶ For further information about the use of the boiler see section "Boiler".